kickstand-ui/kickstand-ui/docs/components/tooltip.md

 ## Accessibility

-- The `<ks-tooltip>` component has the `aria-haspopup="true"` to indicate to assistive technologies that hidden content exists.
-- The tooltip uses `role="tooltip"` so that the content is automatically read to the user when the tooltip is revealed.
+The tooltip uses `role="tooltip"` so that the content is automatically read to the user when the tooltip is revealed.
+The element wrapped in the tooltip that the user hovers or focuses on uses the `aria-describedby` attribute to associate the content with the tooltip.

 ## Properties